tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   * Quandl

+* Students should have already downloaded Postman the night before.
+Use the welcome activity to identify any students who may not have already downloaded Postman, and have the TAs help them get it installed.

 * The welcome class module will be dedicated to demoing some of the previously mentioned FinTech APIs.

 * Working with APIs can be challenging for anyone using them, especially when documentation is limited.
 Whenever introducing students to a new API, slack out the link to the documentation so that students have access to it for reference.